janpeuker/awesome-tech-roles/README.md

 - [Accelerate](https://blog.sonatype.com/principle-based-devops-frameworks-accelerate) - Summary of the instant classic book by Nicole Forsgren et al. also talking about empowering teams.
 - [Awesome Engineering Team Management](https://github.com/kdeldycke/awesome-engineering-team-management#roles) - The Awesome Engineering Team Management list has a section on roles.
 - [BAPO](https://medium.com/nerd-for-tech/concepts-i-use-every-day-bapo-896d0ba0ccbb) - Overview of BAPO, Jan Bosch&apos;s extension of Conway&apos;s Law or "strategy drives structure".
-- [Conway&apos;s Law and Inverse Conway Maneuver](https://medium.com/better-practices/how-to-dissolve-communication-barriers-in-your-api-development-organization-3347179b4ecc) - Good blog post introducing Conway&apos;s Law and ThoughtWorks' Inverse Conway Maneuver to avoid having the organization become the product.
+- [Conway&apos;s Law and Inverse Conway Maneuver](https://medium.com/better-practices/how-to-dissolve-communication-barriers-in-your-api-development-organization-3347179b4ecc) - Good blog post introducing Conway&apos;s Law and ThoughtWorks&apos; Inverse Conway Maneuver to avoid having the organization become the product.
 - [Dead Sea Effect](http://brucefwebster.com/2008/04/11/the-wetware-crisis-the-dead-sea-effect/) - Bruce Webster coined the Dead Sea Effect for the Tech version of the Peter Principle aka Dilbert Principle.
 - [Expert Beginner Problem](https://daedtech.com/how-developers-stop-learning-rise-of-the-expert-beginner/) - Erik Dietrich introduced the term "Expert Beginner" for a dead-end in learning progress.
 - [Freedom at work](https://medium.com/@chadfowler/clone-yourself-the-step-by-step-guide-to-finding-freedom-at-work-11fdccf2f50b) - Chad Fowler on working towards a career goal like building a startup.
 - [How engineering-driven leads to engineering-supremacy](https://charity.wtf/2022/01/20/how-engineering-driven-leads-to-engineering-supremacy/) - Great post by Charity Majors on tech-adjacent roles, balancing engineering and business value focus and respecting sales.
 - [Is Tech the right career for you?](https://hbr.org/2021/08/is-tech-the-right-career-for-you) - Quick and easy summary in the HBR blog on non-engineering roles in Tech.
-- [Jeff Bezos' API Mandate](https://chrislaing.net/blog/the-memo/) - Back in 2002 Jeff Bezos mandated a service-oriented team architecture at Amazon (the memo was made famous by Steve Yegge) and the "Two pizza team" still referenced today e.g. [this recent HBR article on API&apos;s between teams](https://hbr.org/2021/04/apis-arent-just-for-tech-companies).
+- [Jeff Bezos&apos; API Mandate](https://chrislaing.net/blog/the-memo/) - Back in 2002 Jeff Bezos mandated a service-oriented team architecture at Amazon (the memo was made famous by Steve Yegge) and the "Two pizza team" still referenced today e.g. [this recent HBR article on API&apos;s between teams](https://hbr.org/2021/04/apis-arent-just-for-tech-companies).
 - [Learn Software Development Toolkit](https://www.techwell.com/hub-takover/lean-software-development-agile-toolkit) - Interview with Mary Poppendieck author of "Leading Lean Software Development" on how Lean may fight against the organization.
 - [Hunting Tech Debt via Org Charts](https://bellmar.medium.com/hunting-tech-debt-via-org-charts-92df0b253145) - Marianne Bellotti author of ["Kill it with Fire"](https://nostarch.com/kill-it-fire) on tech debt, interesting because she put it into context of different engineering team organizations.
 - [Managing with Context, not control](https://awspyker.medium.com/managing-with-context-not-control-2a5643386ecd) - Netflix famous people over process culture defining managers as "glue" (see below).
 - [Next Generation Organization](https://swardley.medium.com/how-organisations-are-changing-cf80f3e2300) - Simon Wardley&apos;s research on next generation organizations including team structures formed by swarming (also see [Adhocracy](https://www.mckinsey.com/business-functions/organization/our-insights/adhocracy-for-an-agile-age)).
 - [Picking your next Tech employer](https://medium.com/swlh/https-medium-com-tomaspueyo-the-secret-to-picking-your-next-tech-employer-7869a5a9367e) - Good overview on various startup stages vs established tech firms.
 - [Pragmatic Programmer](https://www.codingblocks.net/podcast/the-pragmatic-programmer-how-to-build-pragmatic-teams/) - Notes from a podcast on Andrew Hunt and David Thomas&apos; "The Pragmatic Programmer" especially chapters "Orthogonality" and "Team Division".
-- [Staff Engineer at Carta](https://medium.com/building-carta/staff-engineering-at-carta-526b154fd317) - Good overview on the application of Will Larson's and Yonatan Zunger's staff engineer roles at Carta.
+- [Staff Engineer at Carta](https://medium.com/building-carta/staff-engineering-at-carta-526b154fd317) - Good overview on the application of Will Larson&apos;s and Yonatan Zunger&apos;s staff engineer roles at Carta.
 - [Staff Engineer at Heroku](https://amyunger.com/blog/2020/09/10/staff-engineer-at-heroku.html) - Amy Unger describing the sphere of influence of a staff engineer helps understand relationships to other roles.
 - [Staff Engineer](https://staffeng.com/guides/staff-archetypes) -  Will Larson&apos;s Staff Engineer book and "StaffEng" blog talks about the career towards 4 archetypes of staff engineer roles: Tech Lead, Architect, Solver and Right Hand.
 - [Startup Engineering Teams](https://increment.com/teams/how-to-build-a-startup-engineering-team/) - Increment #11 on how to structure teams in startups.
-- [The Other Kind of Staff Software Engineer](https://earthly.dev/blog/line-staff/) -  Adam Gordon Bell comparing Line and Staff Software Engineers as similar to IT as Profit Center vs. Cost Center in an example of consulting vs industry companies (see epic fail ["IT doesn't matter" essay](https://hbr.org/2003/05/it-doesnt-matter) by Nick Carr but this guide does not focus on traditional industry).
+- [The Other Kind of Staff Software Engineer](https://earthly.dev/blog/line-staff/) -  Adam Gordon Bell comparing Line and Staff Software Engineers as similar to IT as Profit Center vs. Cost Center in an example of consulting vs industry companies (see epic fail ["IT doesn&apos;t matter" essay](https://hbr.org/2003/05/it-doesnt-matter) by Nick Carr but this guide does not focus on traditional industry).
 - [Team Topologies](https://teamtopologies.com/key-concepts) - Instant classic book that introduced the notions of stream-aligned-, enabling-, subsysteam- and platform-team.
 - [The Passionate Programmer](https://medium.com/pragmatic-programmers/avoid-waterfall-career-planning-6280dc50a99d) - Excerpt from Chad Fowlers "The Passionate Programmer" on long-term career progression and change.
-- [WTF is a Tech Lead](https://gauravgargate.medium.com/wtf-is-a-tech-lead-and-what-does-she-do-b858a01902a6) - This list doesn't focus on lead roles but here is a good example of responsibilities within a team of engineers (without the bias of [Tech Lead vs Manager](http://www.engineeringladders.com/TechLead-EngineeringManager.html)).
+- [WTF is a Tech Lead](https://gauravgargate.medium.com/wtf-is-a-tech-lead-and-what-does-she-do-b858a01902a6) - This list doesn&apos;t focus on lead roles but here is a good example of responsibilities within a team of engineers (without the bias of [Tech Lead vs Manager](http://www.engineeringladders.com/TechLead-EngineeringManager.html)).

 ### Career Management